Emergency Lights, Exit Signs, Stairs Signs

 - Replacement: replacement of faulty units (only as needed).

 - Testing Label: units passing inspection will be certified and a testing label will be attached.

-- Compliance Report: results of all testing recorded in the building's compliance report and uploaded to the Fire Safety Portal.
+- Inventory Report: results of all testing and equipment compliance recorded in a report that is provided to the customer, uploaded to the Fire Safety Portal, and maintained on file.